Tetsuya Yamagami: Mother

 Yamagami's mother and younger sister initially declined media interviews.
 At the time of Abe's assassination, they were approximately 70 and 37 years old, respectively.
 Several family losses had preceded the incident: Yamagami's maternal grandmother died in 1982, and his mother's younger brother later died in a traffic accident, events that reportedly had a significant emotional impact on Yamagami's mother.
 In her testimony during the first-instance trial of her younger son, Yamagami's mother stated that before her husband's death, for finding solace to distract herself from her husband's alcoholic addiction, she had already been involved in religious activities and making donations for 500 thousand yen.
 The monetary offering was opposed by her husband and other family members which frustrated her.

-She joined the UC in August 1991 after being approached by a church follower.
+Yamagami's mother joined the UC in August 1991 after being approached by a church follower.
 After explaining her husband's suicide and her eldest son's serious illness, she was advised that making monetary donations would contribute to the "salvation" of her family.
 She made an initial donation of 20 million yen, funded by her late husband's life insurance, and contributed an additional 30 million yen the following year.
 She further donated about 10 million yen for what she was told would ensure her late husband's peaceful afterlife.
 Following the death of her own father, she sold the family home for roughly 40 million yen and donated the proceeds to the UC around 1996.
-In 1998 when her second son Tetsuya was 18 and considering university, she believed that making further donations was a higher priority, as her eldest son was exhibiting suicidal behavior.
-She declared bankruptcy in 2002 when Tetsuya was 21, but continued making smaller donations to the UC thereafter.
+In 1998, when Yamagami (her second) was 18 and considering university, she believed that making further donations was a higher priority, as her eldest son was exhibiting suicidal behavior.
+She declared bankruptcy in 2002 when Yamagami was 21, but continued making smaller donations to the UC thereafter.
+She went to South Korea over 30 times to participate in UC events.